 - Guidance classes are scheduled to ensure that all students receive appropriate, timely and consistent information, counselors teach mandatory guidance classes at all grade levels. - Guidance curriculum primarily concentrates on personal development and growth.
 Guidance topics address self-esteem and motivation, goal setting, values clarification, coping with stress, communication skills, peer relationships, appreciating diversity, decision-making, and other life skills.
 Students also receive guidance on academic planning, understanding aptitude and achievement test results. - The 11th and 12th grade curriculum focuses more on post-high school planning.
-Topics include planning for the future, transition to life beyond high school, college and career, summer options (work, school, volunteer, etc.).
-The curriculum also provides learning for financial literacy. - SEL curriculum: The well-being and safety of our students in our top priority.
+Topics include planning for the future, transition to life beyond high school, college and career, summer options (work, school, volunteer, etc.). - SEL curriculum: The well-being and safety of our students in our top priority.
 Kamehameha Schools Maui has employed a Social Emotional Learning (SEL) Program for all students.
-The "Move This World" SEL program cultivates student's skills to empower them to navigate the complex and rapidly changing realities of our world.
-The Move This World Curriculum develops students' skills within five core social emotional learning competencies as defined by the Collaborative of Academic, Social and Emotional Learning (CASEL).
+The "MaiaLearning" SEL curriculum cultivates student's skills to empower them to navigate the complex and rapidly changing realities of our world.
+MaiaLearning develops students' skills within five core social emotional learning competencies as defined by the Collaborative of Academic, Social and Emotional Learning (CASEL).
 These core areas are self-awareness, self-management, social awareness, relationship skills and responsible decision making.